taehyounpark/queryosity/docs/pages/conceptual.md

 - It must be associated with a selection whose cut determines which entries to count.
     - (Optional) The result is populated with the weight taken into account.
-- How an entry is to be counted to populate the query depends on the user definition, i.e. it is an arbitrary action.
+- How an entry populates the query depends on its implementation.
     - (Optional) The result is populated based on values of inputs columns.

 Two common workflows exist in associating queries with selections: